lukshyaganjoo/personal/proofs.markdown

 graphs are much smaller than as prescribed by the Moore bound.

 **the moore bound and moore graphs**
+The moore bound gives us an upper bound on how many nodes a graph can contain with diameter $$k$$ and maximum degree $$d$$.
+An intuitive way to recognize what the moore bound actually tells us is how *wide* a graph can get.

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>